the-events-calendar/event-tickets/readme.txt

 * Tweak - Added a tabbed view support for Attendeees and Ticket Orders [66015]
 * Tweak - Added the "Attendees" report column in admin lists of posts supporting tickets [67176]
+* Fix - Help page is now accessible even if The Events Calendar is not active on the site [69248]

 = [4.3.2] 2016-11-02 =